 Best Airbnb in Bristol: Central luxurious apartment

-This Airbnb in Bristol is one of the best bases from which to explore the city, especially if you’re visiting for the first time.
-Located in central Old Town, it’s close to the best sights of the city, great culture, and nightlife.
+This Airbnb in Bristol is one of the best bases to explore the city of Bristol from, especially if you’re visiting for the first time.
+Located near St Nicholas Market, it’s close to the best sights of the city, great culture, and nightlife.

 This luxurious apartment has a bright and modern living space.
 The kitchen, bathroom and bedroom are nice and spacious, so you can live comfortably in the heart of the city.